sumitmalik51/BAST306T-Labs/lab01/Lab 01 Configure Pipeline to run EasyRepro Tests and Review Insights.md

     <img src="https://raw.githubusercontent.com/aliyoussefi/BAST306T-Labs/master/lab01/images/ADO-BAST306T-Build-Classic-Tasks-VSTest-AgentImage.JPG" style="zoom:50%;" />

+1. Locate the Test files input box.
+You should see something that references the BuildConfiguration pipeline variable and the word test.
+This is a wildcard string looking for any test assemblies that include the name test.
+Our assembly is called "Microsoft.Dynamics365.UIAutomation.BAST306T" so we want to change the test string to say **BAST306T**:

+      Modified:

 1. Locate the **TestSettings** input textbox.
 Here we will override default connection parameters with our pipeline variables we just   created.
 Click the **ellipsis**.

       <img src="https://raw.githubusercontent.com/aliyoussefi/BAST306T-Labs/master/lab01/images/ADO-BAST306T-Build-Classic-Tasks-VSTest-TestSettingsDefault.JPG" style="zoom:50%;" />